apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 The `document.querySelector()` function looks for a specific element in the whole HTML `document`, so if we called it with `h3`, it would find the first `<h3>` node in the `document`.
 Luckily we can also use this function to look for elements within an element.

-There's a similar method called <a href="https://javascript.info/searching-elements-dom#querySelectorAll" target="_blank">`querySelectorAll()`</a> that returns an array of all the elements matching the selector - not just the first one.
-We will use this method to grab all the elements holding our sought after data.
+There's a similar function called <a href="https://javascript.info/searching-elements-dom#querySelectorAll" target="_blank">`querySelectorAll()`</a> that returns an array of all the elements matching the selector - not just the first one.
+We will use this function to grab all the elements holding our sought after data.

 > Learn more about `Arrays` <a href="https://javascript.info/array" target="_blank">in this tutorial</a>.